konabee/TWCovid19/README.md

 # TWCovid19
 Covid 19 cases and deaths in Taiwan

 The Epidemic Intelligence Center at Taiwan's Centers for Disease Control collects and disseminates data on COVID 19 cases in Taiwan by area, age, and gender (data source: https://data.cdc.gov.tw/en/dataset/aagstable-weekly-19cov).
-The labels of this dataset is in Chinese, and can benefit from translation and basic transformation to ease cross-national comparisons.
+The values in this dataset are in Chinese, and can benefit from translation and basic transformation to ease cross-national comparisons.
 I have completed this task for a larger project, which aims to harmonize global data from various sources by age for demographic or epidemiological research: https://github.com/timriffe/covid_age

 For Taiwan's data, the following has been done:
 1. All labels and variables have been translated from Chinese to English.